 This has led to a burgeoning interest in bidirectional programming languages, in which every expression denotes a related pair of transformations.
-A great variety of bidirectional languages have been proposed (see [8, 15] for recent surveys), and these ideas are beginning to see commercial application, e.g., in RedHat's system administration tool, Augeas [24].

-One particularly well-studied class of bidirectional programming languages is the framework of lenses introduced in [12].
-Prior work on lenses and lens-like structures has mostly been carried out in specific domains-designing combinators for lenses that work over strings [5, 7, 13, 14], trees [12, 20, 23, 28], relations [6], graphs [19], or software models [9-11, 17, 18, 29, 30, 33].
+A great variety of bidirectional languages have been proposed (see [8, 13] for recent surveys), and these ideas are beginning to see commercial application, e.g., in RedHat's system administration tool, Augeas [21].
+One particularly well-studied class of bidirectional programming languages is the framework of lenses introduced in [11].
+Prior work on lenses and lens-like structures has mostly been carried out in specific domains-designing combinators for lenses that work over strings [5, 7, 12], trees [11, 17, 20, 25], relations [6], graphs [16], or software models [9, 10, 15, 26, 27, 30].
 By contrast, our aim in this paper is to advance the foundations of lenses in two significant respects.

 First, we show that lenses can be generalized from their usual asymmetric presentation-where one of the structures is always "smaller"-to a fully symmetric version where each of the two structures may contain information that is not present in the other (Section 2).
-This generalization is significantly more expressive than any previously known: although symmetric variants of lenses have been studied [11, 26, 31], they all lack a notion of sequential composition of lenses, a significant technical and practical limitation (see Section 10).
+This generalization is significantly more expressive than any previously known: although symmetric variants of lenses have been studied [10, 23, 28], they all lack a notion of sequential composition of lenses, a significant technical and practical limitation (see Section 10).
 As we will see, the extra structure that we need to support composition is nontrivial; in particular, constructions involving symmetric lenses need to be proved correct modulo a notion of behavioral equivalence (Section 3).

 Second, we undertake a systematic investigation of the algebraic structure of the space of lenses, using the concepts of elementary category theory as guiding and organizing principles.
 Our presentation is self contained, but readers may find some prior familiarity with basic concepts of category theory helpful.
+Most proofs are omitted for brevity; they can be found in a long version of the paper, available from the second author's web page.

 We begin this algebraic investigation with some simple generic constructions on symmetric lenses: composition, dualization, terminal lenses, simple bijections, etc. (Section 4).
 We then settle some basic questions about products and sums (Sections 5 and 6).
-In particular, it was previously known that asymmetric lenses admit constructions intuitively corresponding to pairing and projection [7] and another construction that is intuitively like a sum [12].
+In particular, it was previously known that asymmetric lenses admit constructions intuitively corresponding to pairing and projection [7] and another construction that is intuitively like a sum [11].
 However, these constructions were not very well understood; in particular, it was not known whether the pairing and projection operations formed a full categorical product, while the injection arrows from X to X + Y and from Y to X + Y were not definable at all in the asymmetric setting.
 We prove that the category of symmetric lenses does not have full categorical products or sums, but does have "symmetric monoidal" structures with many of the useful properties of products and sums.